iivanoo/covid-apps-observer/data/data_us/reports/resources/com.childrenstx.android.virtualvisit___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.childrenstx.android.virtualvisit 5 reviews"/>
 </p>

+> I love them<br> :date: __2021-06-25 20:21:44__

+> It was awesome!.<br> :date: __2021-06-23 16:26:35__

+> Amazingly wonderful!
+If it wasn't for these virtual visits we would miss more appointments than we already do.
+With 4 kids and rules being there can only be 1 parent with the child going to the Dr, it makes it difficult to get to the clinic.
+It is so easy to use and makes life a lot more manageable.<br> :date: __2021-06-22 17:27:51__

 > Quick, easy to use, so much better than waiting for an appt or waiting in the er!<br> :date: __2021-05-21 20:00:04__

 > Excellent doctors, and so nice not to have to go to the ER!<br> :date: __2021-05-12 23:34:27__